ora0600/confluent-cdc-workshop/terraform/gcp/ccloud-source-oracle-cdc-connector/README.md

 ![ TOPIC topic contacts](img/contacts_topic.png)

 The connector is working pretty well.
+> [!TIP]
+> Be aware that the update of the table topics could take a while in this setup. (**optional**) You could try to increase the max.tasks parameter in `cflt_connector.tf` or do it live in the confluent cloud connector config (for basic cluster only 1 task is allowed.
+If you run dedicated cluster you can increase in confluent cloud console).

 We do have full logging configured in the database.
 If you want to play later with minimal logging, please [follow this simple guide](minimal_logging.md).

 > [!TIP]
 > We enabled full logging on the complete database in our workshop.
-It is better for the database that you set supplemental logging for tables only (in our case 13 Tables) and not for the whole database.
+It is better for the database performance that you set supplemental logging for the specific tables only (in our case 13 Tables) and not for the whole database.

 back to [Deployment-Steps Overview](../README.md) or continue with the other [DB Services MySQL and PostGreSQL](../mysql_postgres/Readme.md)